javascript-obfuscator/javascript-obfuscator/README.md

 ### `log`
 Type: `boolean` Default: `false`

-Enables logging of the information to the console..
+Enables logging of the information to the console.

 ### `mangle`
 Type: `boolean` Default: `false`